Practical Nursing Admission Requirements

 Prior Credit

 Prior learning credit is granted only for East Central Community College Practical Nursing courses for a student who re-enters the program within 24-month period of exiting the program.
 All nursing courses must be taken within two years of the initial admission date to the Practical Nursing Program.
 The student re-entering the program during the 24-month period must repeat all courses for the semester of re-entry.
 The student will receive credit for coursework successfully completed prior to the semester of re-entry.
-The Practical Nursing Program at East Central Community College does grant prior credit for academic Anatomy and Physiology I and II.

 Progression/Graduation Requirements